chromygabor/the-playground/frpui/doc/chapter_01.md

 }
 ```

 Much better.
 We could generalize AppStream.
-Now we can create any kind of model, which is responsible for it's own job, to adding number to its contained value.
+Now we can create any kind of state, which is responsible for it's own job, to adding number to its contained value.
 If you take a step back, you can acquire something.
-There is an application, which state was stored in the `MainModel` class.
+There is an application, which state was stored in the `MainState` class.
 And the application steps its state by actions, which in this cases are Ints (passing to the `onNext(e)` function).

 But!